 Do I need to take the courses in order?

 The courses should be completed sequentially, but it is not required that they are completed in any particular order.
-However, as Course2 QPLS2x - Six Sigma: Analyze, Improve, Control builds on the material in Course1 QPLS1x - Six Sigma: Define and Measure, we strongly recommend that you take QPLS1x before you take QPLS2x.
+However, as Course2 QPLS2x - Six Sigma: Analyze, Improve, Control builds on the material in Course1 QPLS1x - Six Sigma: Define and Measure, you must take QPLS1x before you take QPLS2x.

 Which certification do I earn for this course?

 You will earn the Verified Certificate forCourse3 QPLS3x - Lean Production.

 What certificates do I earn with this program?

 Upon successful completion of this program, learners will earn both theedX Professional Certificate for the program and the TUM Lean Six Sigma Yellow Belt certification.
 In order to achieve the TUM Lean Six Sigma Yellow Belt Certification it is mandatory to complete all 3 courses in the program and achieve a Verified Certificate in each.
 Then, automatically, you will earn the edX Professional Certificate and the TUM Lean Six Sigma Yellow Belt certification.

 The TUM LSSYB is based on the American Society for Quality (www.asq.org) Body of Knowledge up to a Green Belt Level.
 The Professional Certificate is designed as preparation for a Lean Six Sigma Green Belt exam.

 What is the passing grade for the course?

 An overall average for all homework sets and peer-review assignments of 70% is required to pass the course.